 The relaxations against these requirements can be found in Sections 8.4.2 - 8.4.5.
+When multiple impairments are present, the relaxations are always considered to be directly additive to one another.

 Note that all of the requirements in this section should be considered "Beginning of Life" requirements.
 Over the operational lifetime of the transceiver, it is expected that these requirements could degrade by up to as much as 1 dB.
 Therefore, operators should take this potential degradation into account as a part of their plant design.